- Are you looking for a role in data science? You’ll have a far easier time coming from the Reporting, MIS or Business Intellgence fields

 I also recommend going through the below articles on building models easily and effectively in R and Python:

-- A comprehensive guide to build machine learning models from scratch
+- A comprehensive guide to building machine learning models from scratch

 - Build a Machine Learning Model in 10 minutes using R